Propo41/bookify/CONTRIBUTING.md

 ### Installation [web]

-1. Copy the `.env.example` file as `.env` file in the root dir and fill the required keys.
+1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys.
 Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)
-2. Run `npm run migration:run` to create the migrations
+2. Copy the `.env.example` file as `.env` file in the `/client/` dir
-3. If you have docker, run `npm run start:docker` to run the app in *production*.
+2. If you have docker, run `npm run start:docker` to run the app without installing any dependencies.
+3. Run `npm run migration:run` to create the migrations
-3. Run the app using: `npm run start:dev`
+4. Run the app using: `npm run start`

 ### Installation [chrome-extension]

-1. Copy the `.env.example` file as `.env.chrome` file in the root dir and fill the required keys as mentioned earlier. <br>
+1. Copy the `.env.example` file as `.env.chrome` file in the `/client` dir and fill the required keys as mentioned earlier.
-   *Note: The REDIRECT_URL should be in the format `https://<extension-id>.chromiumapp.org`*
 2. Run `npm run build:chrome`
 3. Go to Chrome extensions and load the `client/build_chrome` folder.
 Note the extension id.
 4. Edit the `REACT_APP_REDIRECT_URI` in the `.env.chrome` file to `https://<extension-id>.chromiumapp.org/index.html/oauthcallback